 Our graduate programs incorporate elements of Statistics, Computer Science, and Optimization.
 The need for integrated graduate training across these disciplines is acutely felt across all industries.
-Our aim is to provide breadth and depth in all three of these areas as they pertain to the emerging and world-recognized discipline of Data Science.
+As one of Canada’s most innovative universities, we aim to provide breadth and depth in all three of these areas as they pertain to the emerging and world-recognized discipline of Data Science.
 Individuals with knowledge in this discipline are in high demand.

-Whether upgrading your education with a course-based master's program, or embarking on a research-based master's or doctoral program, you can look forward to an inspiring, connected, relevant journey of discovery.
+Whether upgrading your education with a course-based co-op master's program, or embarking on a research-based master's, you can look forward to an inspiring, connected, relevant journey of discovery.

-The Master's of Mathematics (MMath) in Data Science is a research-based Master’s program with thesis.
-Students are expected to complete the program in four to six terms.
+The Master's of Mathematics (MMath) in Data Science is a research-based thesis Master’s program.
+Students are expected to complete the program in four to six terms and will be supervised during the program by a faculty member in Data Science (supervisor).
 The principal degree requirements are four courses and a thesis.
+To find out more information about supervisors see the list of potential supervisors.

 The overarching objectives of the Master's of Mathematics in Data Science are to: